Building a Just Legal System

 Defenders of Justice

-Firms/organizations of 2 or more attorneys that averaged $530-1029 per attorney
+Firms/organizations of 2 or more attorneys that averaged $530 or more per attorney

 Justice Council